Bruce Blakeman: Elections

+In 2025, Blakeman was re-elected as Nassau county executive, defeating Democrat Seth Koslow.
+The victory came despite Democrats holding a 110,000-voter registration advantage over Republicans in the county.

+Blakeman ran on a platform that highlighted public safety and fiscal responsibility.
+That message resonated with Independent voters, who favored Blakeman over his opponent by a roughly 2:1 margin.

 Budgets

 On September 19, 2022, Blakeman introduced his annual budget proposal for the 2023 fiscal year.
 This proposal kept tax rates the same and added nearly 100 additional law enforcement positions.

-On September 16, 2024, Blakeman signed the county’s 2025 budget plan, totaling $4.2 billion.
+On September 16, 2024, Blakeman signed the county's 2025 budget plan, totaling $4.2 billion.
 The budget maintains property taxes at the same level as the previous year, ensuring no increase for both 2024 and 2025.
 It includes provisions for 206 new hires, such as two police cadet classes and two correction officer classes.
 An additional $22 million has been allocated for early intervention and preschool services for children.
-The budget assumes no growth in sales tax revenue, which constitutes 45% of the county’s total revenue.
+The budget assumes no growth in sales tax revenue, which constitutes 45% of the county's total revenue.

 Blakeman's salary in 2022 and 2023 was $211,821.
 In 2024, a cost-of-living adjustment increased that to $227,959.